SensorsINI/TFmicroZynq/README.md

         This will link the standard math library.
     - Optional: Compiler (ARM v7 g++ compiler) -> Optimization -> Optimization Level,
         for Debug configuration set to "None (-O0)", for Release configuration set to "Optimize most (-O3)".

+5. Click on the {project_name}_system in Explorer pane, either right click and select Build Project or click on the hammer icon.
+Clicking at a small arrow next to the hammer icon, you can select build configuration.

+### B. How to use TF micro precompiled as static library

+1. Do points 1-3 from the previous section (A.).
+Just instead of copying the `TFmicroZynqSrc/` directory, copy the `TFmicroZynqLib/` directory to the `src/` directory of your project.
+2. Right-click on the {project_name} in Explorer pane (one line below where you were before), select "C/C++ Build Settings", go to Settings.
+You might want to change "Configuration:" to "All configurations".

+    - Compiler (ARM v7 g++ compiler) -> Directories -> Include paths -> add (icon with plus) -> Workspace... ->
+      select the `TFmicroLib/TFmicroZynqHeaders/`, `flatbuffers/include`, `gemmlowp`, `kissfft` `ruy` click "OK" and "Apply".
+      Notice that you need to select include folder inside flatbuffers, not the flatbuffers folder itself.
+      See the screenshot for section A.4., how it should look like.
+      Notice that in contrast to A.4. here the parent directory is `TFmicroZynqLib/` not `TFmicroZynqSrc/`.
+      The paths in the "Include Paths (-I)" window will appear only after clicking "OK".
+      Click "Apply".
+    - Compiler (ARM v7 g++ compiler) -> Miscellaneous -> Other flags, add:
+        ``` -std=c++2a```, click "Apply".
+    - Linker -> Libraries:
+        - -> Libraries (-l) -> add ```m```, click "OK".
+This will link the standard math library.
+        - -> Libraries (-l) -> add ```TFmicroZynq```، click "OK"
+          (This should be the name of .a library file without the `lib` prefix and `.a` suffix).
+        - Library search path -> add (icon with plus) -> Workspace... -> select the `TFmicroZynqLib/` directory,
+          click "OK" and "Apply".
+     - Optional: Compiler (ARM v7 g++ compiler) -> Optimization -> Optimization Level,
+         for Debug configuration set to "None (-O0)", for Release configuration set to "Optimize most (-O3)".

+3. Click on the {project_name}_system in Explorer pane,
+either right click and select Build Project or click on the hammer icon.
+Clicking at a small arrow next to the hammer icon, you can select build configuration.

+### C. How to compile TF micro as static library on your own

+1. Create a new *library project*.
+Name it `TFmicroZynq`.
+You can also name it differently, but then your static library archive file (a.)
+will have a different name than in section B.
+You need to select a hardware platform,
+but as this library does not communicate to PL,
+it seems to work properly also if you later use the compiled library
+with an application using different hardware platform.
+Use Empty Application (C++) template.

+2. Follow the steps A.2., A.3, A.4.
+You will need to skip the linking math library step.
+I built it only in release configuration.
+I set the optimization level to "Optimize most (-O3)" and Debug None to increase the performance.
+You can use the library with higher level of optimization and no debugging,
+with an application with different settings.

+3. Click on the {project_name} in Explorer pane,
+either right click and select Build Project or click on the hammer icon.
+Clicking at a small arrow next to the hammer icon, you can select build configuration.

+4. After the build is finished,
+you can find the static library `libTFmicroZynq.a` archive file in the `Debug/` or `Release/` directory of your project.
+If you click on {project_name}_system and request the build the Vitis will claim that the build failed,
+as it will try to obtain a bootable image.
+If the settings for library compilation were correct,
+the library should be however still compiled correctly and the .a file should be available.

 ### Using the example
 Just copy the files from the `Example/` directory of this repo to the `src/` directory of your project and build the project.